MKAbdElrahman/coverco/README.md

    coverco [flags...] [dir]
    ```

-   - `[flags...]`: Optional flags to override default configurations.
-See the list of available flags below.
+   - Replace `config.yaml` with your actual configuration file path.
+If no `-config` flag is provided, Coverco will use internal defaults.
-   - `[dir]`: Optional path to the folder to list Go packages.
-Defaults to the current directory (`"."`) if not provided.
+   - `[dir]` is the path to the folder to list Go packages, with a default value of `.`.

 4. **Command-Line Flags**:
-   - `-config`: Path to the configuration file (default: `config.yaml` if exists).
+   - `-config`: Path to the configuration file (optional; default: `config.yaml`).
    - `-default-threshold`: Default coverage threshold (default: `80.0`).
    - `-coverage-dir`: Directory for coverage reports (default: `./coverage_reports`).
    - `-log-level`: Log level (`debug`, `info`, `warn`, `error`; default: `info`).
    - `-log-file`: Log file path (default: log to stdout).
    - `-keep-reports`: Keep coverage reports after printing (default: `false`).

+5. **Configuration Priority**:
+   - Command-line flags have the highest priority.
+   - YAML configuration file values have higher priority than defaults.
+   - Internal defaults are used if neither flags nor configuration file values are provided.

 ### Contributions